synthels/manifest/USAGE.md

     - ['make', 'install']
 ```

 In every command that is ran, you can expect that the current directory will be set to wherever the current package's source was installed (unless the `separate` option was set, in which case the current directory will be set to the package's build directory).
-In these commands, you can also use a set of special variables, which you will prefix with `%`.
+In these commands, you can also use a set of special variables, which you prefix with `%`.
+These variables are the following.

-### Special variables
 - `%CORES`: Number of CPU cores available in the system.
 - `%PREFIX`: The prefix set in the header.
 - `%SYSROOT`: The sysroot set in the header.